-Other Types of Questions on the Security+ Exam
+Other types of questions on the Security+ exam [updated 2021]

-Test takers report that they spend around a third of their time answering performance-based questions.
-However, candidates are advised to time themselves and not get bogged down on questions they are struggling to answer; completing other types of security questions is just as important and tackling performance-based questions.
+Test takers report that they spend around one-third of their time answering performance-based questions.
+Although the exam now places increasing importance on these types of questions to assess practical understanding, candidates are advised to time themselves and not get bogged down on questions they are struggling to answer; completing other types of security questions is just as important as tackling PBQs.

-Multiple choice questions have two further subcategories that include Single-answer questions and Multiple-answer questions (also called Multiple Response Questions).
+Multiple-choice questions have two further subcategories that include single-answer and multiple-answer questions (also called multiple response questions).
 Both types are imperative to understand for the Security+ exam.

-- You have developed a utility program for defragmenting the hard drives.
+You have developed a utility program for defragmenting the hard drives.
 There is a hidden code inside the source code of that program.
 This hidden code installs itself automatically and causes the infected system to erase sensitive data on the hard drive.
-In this case, which of the following type of attacks is being used in the code?
+In this case, which of the following types of attack is being used in the code?

 - Trojan horse

 - Logic bomb